Why use Picasso in your Art Lesson

 Being Confident with his own Ideas

 Picasso could create great art from the most obscure items, forcing us to look at the world in new ways.
-He once placed a pair of bicycle handlebars above a bicycle seat and called it a bull – it does look like a bull!
+He once placed a pair of bicycle handlebars above a bicycle seat and called it a bull.
+It does actually look like a bull!
 He ignored the ridicule from doubters because he believed his own ideas were something special.
 He was not a person to be racked by self doubt in regard to his work.

 Not resting on his Laurels